Bioethics prof Deleso Alford explains why MLK calling healthcare inequity the most ‘inhumane’ injustice matters today

 “I tell ‘her-stories’ so that ‘his-tory’ can begin to own its negative past while pursuing a positive future,” Professor Alford explained.
 The race, gender, medicine and policy scholar, lawyer and professor passes down these her-stories to law students at Florida A&M. (Full disclosure: She taught me.)

 The Southern Law Center and Georgetown Law Center alum also teaches medical students at the University of Central Florida, the state’s largest university.
 Prioritizing the study of these issues is important everywhere, but is particularly prescient locally in Orlando.
-After all, it’s young, multi-cultural city with increasing post-hurricane populations of color, recurring global visitors and several institutions of higher learning.
+After all, it’s a young, multi-cultural city with increasing post-hurricane populations of color, recurring global visitors and several institutions of higher learning.

 Focusing attention on the intersection of race, gender and health can empower healthcare professionals to recognize and respond better to vulnerable communities, whether they arise as patients or clients, the professor explained.
 The Shreveport, Louisiana native pointed to how Serena Williams had to advocate for herself when concerns about her pregnancy issues were dismissed and how this example highlights a disconnect between experts’ assumptions and Black women’s lived experiences.